Antguz/rTLS/README.md

 * Applications of voxel-counting methods.

-* Estimation of dimensionality of the neighboring points using two approach:
+* Fast estimation of geometry features of the neighboring points using two approach:
-    + sphere neighborhood.
+    + radius search.
     + k-nearest neighbors.

-* Calculation of basic metrics on neighboring points.

-* Estimation of dimensionality.
+* Estimation of canopy structure using single point hemispherical scanning

+* Filtering of point clouds using:
+    + Statistical Outlier Removal (SOR)
+    + Minimum of neighbors
+    + Nearest point to voxel center

+* Line AABB tracing path (ray-tracing)

-* Estimation of the optimal voxel and sphere size using information theory (coming soon).
+* Estimation of tree metrics:
+    + DBH using RANSAC fitting
+    + Crown area using convex hull

+* And many more!

 ***